JanneMattila/www/docs/_posts/2023/09/2023-09-25-preparing-for-azure-services-retirements.markdown

 as well as corrective action you should take.
 Here is the link for [Application Insights](https://azure.microsoft.com/en-us/updates/we-re-retiring-classic-application-insights-on-29-february-2024/).

-As you can see my environment has 325 Application Insights resources impacted.
+As you can see my **environment has 325 Application Insights resources impacted**.
 At the time or writing this, to migrate all these on time, _somebody_ should migrate ~2 resources per day before retirement.

 But this brings up important follow-up questions: